 At Coach Training World, we talk a lot about Whole Person Coaching®.
 And for good reason.
 But what is it exactly?

-Whole Person Coaching® is an experiential and embodied transformative learning process.
+Whole Person Coaching® is a holistic transformational learning process.
 Employing this multi-modality approach you are well-equipped to assist your clients to mastermind life transitions, manifesting anything (and everything) they desire.

 Our holistic method is based on the premise that when you come to know, embrace and express all aspects of your whole self, you are positioned to thrive in any aspect of life.
 You become rich in resources, grounded in your being, and at peace within.